 - People in a tough spot often focus on their own problems when the answer usually lies in fixing someone else’s.

 - Believe in something greater than yourself, and your personal needs can be your company, your country, or a duty for service.
 Any challenge that you tackle that is inspired by your beliefs and core values will be worth it – regardless of if you succeed or fail.

 - Never deviate from your sense of right and wrong.
 Your integrity must be unquestionable.
-It’s easy to do what is right when you don’t have to suffer consequences, its harder when you have to give something up or wright a check as a result.
+It’s easy to do what is right when you don’t have to suffer consequences, it’s harder when you have to give something up or write a check as a result.
 Always do what you say you will and never mislead anyone for your own advantage.

 - Never get complacent.
 Nothing is forever.
 Your competition will defeat you if you’re not constantly seeking to improve yourself or your business.
 Organizations especially are more fragile than you think.